-In the 2023 financial year, emissions from electricity consumption have been calculated according to the location-based approach, and according to the market-based approach.
+In the 2024 financial year, emissions from electricity consumption have been calculated according to the location-based approach, and according to the market-based approach.

-- Location-based calculation method: Electricity emission factors are taken from database Ecoinvent 3.10 UPR. - Market-based calculation method: renewable electricity instruments/certifications are considered.
-The emission factors are chosen according to GHG Protocol's Scope 2 guidance.

-• When a location uses renewable electricity, they provide annually to the sustainability team their guarantee of origin for electricity.
+- Location-based calculation method: Electricity emission factors are taken from database Ecoinvent 3.10 (Electricity emission factors Scope 2-3). - Market-based calculation method: renewable electricity instruments/certifications are considered.
+The emission factors are chosen according to GHG Protocol's Scope 2 guidance. - When a location uses renewable electricity, they provide annually to the sustainability team their guarantee of origin for electricity.
+This is the case for our manufacturing plant in Gotta (Germany) and in Niederönz (Switzerland).